eatmycode/bashtag/README.md

 However, it's use can be expanded upon as you wish... ([Check the Twitter API docs](https://dev.twitter.com/docs/api/1.1/)).

-I'd love to see/merge what other `tweet.sh` things you do with it.
+I'd love to see/merge what other `bashtag` things you do with it.

 ## OS's